AryanB1/DocScanner/README.md

 # DocScanner

 # Steps to use
-- Clone this git repository in Android Studio
-- Build the application
+- Go to the following link: https://github.com/AryanB1/DocScanner/releases/tag/1.0
-- Enable developer mode on your android phone
-- Download the application to your phone
+- Download the app
-- Scan documents with your camera!
+- Have fun with your new document scanner!